-- Accept the operational risk, maintain status quo no further JCIDS action - Conduct further analysis, market research, S&T investments, etc. (including direction to contact/work with appropriate office or organizations to support these efforts.) - Support advocacy for establishing a resourcing/funding strategy if one does not already exist (may include direction to contact/work with appropriate office or organization to support planning/programming actions and assignment to an appropriate resource allocation panel, Lead Command, program office, program element, etc.)
+Accept the operational risk, maintain status quo - no further requirements development action.

+Conduct further analysis, market research, Science and Technology (S&T) investments, etc., including direction to collaborate with appropriate offices or organizations to support these efforts.

+Support advocacy for establishing a resourcing/funding strategy if one does not already exist.

-- Endorsement of "non-materiel" solution approach, e.g. TTP change, organizational change, or changes to DOTmLPF-P via a formal Joint, etc., and funding/resourcing strategies, etc. (including direction to contact/work with appropriate office or organizations, proceed to SPR (submitted to AFGK for approval prior to convening the document writing team), etc.) - Endorsement of materiel/acquisition solution approach, including approval to proceed with development of strategies for acquisition and requirements, and to identify appropriate documentation and funding/resourcing strategies, etc. (including direction to contact/work with appropriate office or organizations, proceed to SPR request (submitted to AFGK for approval prior to convening the document writing team), etc.)
+Endorsement of non-materiel solution approaches such as TTP changes, organizational changes, or changes to other DOTmLPF-P areas via a formal Joint DCR, and funding/resourcing strategies, etc., such as direction to contact/work with appropriate office or organizations, proceed to Solution Pathway Review (SPR), etc.)

+Endorsement of materiel/acquisition solution approaches, including approval to proceed with the development of strategies for acquisition and requirements, and to identify appropriate documentation and funding/resourcing strategies, etc., such as direction to contact/work with appropriate offices or organizations, and proceed to a SPR request.